A development company or a freelance developer – whom should you hire for your project? This article will sort things out and help you make your mind

 This problem is usually related to scope creeping and big changes to the project made by the client too late in the process.
 Wishing to please the customer or being unable to reject additional requirements, you risk causing harm to the project.

 The lack of staff qualified for the task

 As a young company, you probably don’t have enough people yet.
 Since it is too expensive to employ many in-house specialists, you have to work with the employees and skills that are currently at your disposal.
 This can cause exhaustion in devs, and training new ones are expensive and takes time.

 Challenges posed by clients

-To dig deeper into the subject, we talked about web development problems typical for startups with Chetan Saxena, Head of Digital at Digital Success.
+To dig deeper into the subject, we discussed web development problems typical for startups with Chetan Saxena, Head of Digital at Digital Success.

-Especially harmful in the combination with two common work mentalities: “I know it when I see it” and “I know better.”
-A client who does not let you do your job, and does not know what they want wastes their money, your time and nerves, and, most likely, won’t be satisfied with the outcome of your work.
+Especially harmful in combination with two common work mentalities: “I know it when I see it” and “I know better.”
+A client who does not let you do your job and does not know what they want wastes their money, your time, and nerves, and, most likely, won’t be satisfied with the outcome of your work.

 “Oh, we’ve just remembered we wanted this little tweak.”